Putin foes denounce trial as 'political order'

 MOSCOW Two Russian opposition activists accused of plotting violent protests went on trial on Tuesday and denounced the charges against them as part of a politically motivated crackdown on opponents of President Vladimir Putin.

-Sergei Udaltsov and Leonid Razvozzhayev are charged with organizing violent mass disorder and face up to 10 years in prison if found guilty.
+Sergei Udaltsov and Leonid Razvozzhayev are charged with organising violent mass disorder and face up to 10 years in prison if found guilty.

 The accusations against the two men are linked to a protest on the eve of Putin's inauguration for a third term as president in May 2012, when clashes erupted between protesters and police.

 The defendants say police provoked the violence.
-Putin has emphasized that anyone who attacks police must be punished.
+Putin has emphasised that anyone who attacks police must be punished.

-A veteran street protester with a shaven head, Udaltsov, 37, helped organize a series of earlier demonstrations that shook the Kremlin after a December 2011 parliamentary election marred by widespread allegations of fraud in favor of Putin's party.
+A veteran street protester with a shaven head, Udaltsov, 37, helped organise a series of earlier demonstrations that shook the Kremlin after a December 2011 parliamentary election marred by widespread allegations of fraud in favour of Putin's party.

 He and Razvozzhayev were prosecuted after a pro-Kremlin television channel aired allegations that Udaltsov had received money and orders to cause unrest in Russia from an ally of Georgia's then-president Mikheil Saakashvili, a foe of Putin.